Eat Right for Cancer Prevention

 Help Prevent Cancer By Taking Control of Your Diet

-Chances are, your life has been touched by cancer.
-Whether you, a parent, friend or even a child has been diagnosed.
-While cancer can leave us feeling helpless, the good news is that there are measures you can take to prevent the disease.
+Chances are your life has been touched by cancer — whether you, a parent, friend or even a child has been diagnosed.
+While cancer can leave us feeling helpless, the good news is that there are measures you can take to help prevent the disease.
 Your diet is one of the most important factors under your control.

 This year, an estimated over half a million Americans will lose their lives to cancer, and more than 1.6 million men and women will be diagnosed with this devastating illness.
 Lifestyle changes, along with early detection, can prevent nearly half of all cancer deaths.

 Eating well can help you prevent and beat cancer in a variety of ways.
 A healthy diet can lower your risk for developing cancer.
-And if you have been diagnosed, eating well can positively support treatment, and help you live well for years to come after treatment.
+And, if you have been diagnosed, eating well can positively support treatment and help you live well after treatment.